maxiroellplenty/roellsh/readme.md

 # roellsh 'rsh'
-> make your dev life easier with rsh 100% Shell
+> make your dev life easier with rsh

 Roellsh is a bash script which carries some useful tools for your CLI, you can add your own plugins to add as many scripts as you want.